Z3RO-O/Health-Challenge-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

+> [!NOTE]
+> This project is archived and no longer actively maintained.
+It was created as an internship assignment.

 ## Code Coverage

 Unit tests for 1 component and 1 service with 100% code coverage for the component (`add-user.component.ts`) and service (`add-user.service.ts`) included in the respective spec files.